fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 1. the nominalized versions of these types don't support structural subtyping.
 2. is not possible to support structural subtyping in the natural compiled representations of anonymous record types

-## Design Principle: No parameterization by record bindings
+## Design Principle: No row polymorphism

 OCaml supports an object calculus that includes polymorphism (generics) over sets of bindings - so-called "row variables", e.g.